spring-jdbc-crud/simplejdbcmapper/README.md

 Use JdbcTemplate/JdbcClient to handle these cases.

 ## Upgrading to 2.x from 1.x
 The main change in SimpleJdbcMapper 2.x from 1.x is that it does not use database table column meta data for its mapping.
-The 1.x versions needed access to the database table column meta-data to create the mappings and hence could not be used where that access was restricted due to security reasons.
-SimpleJdbcMapper 2.x uses Spring's default java type to sql type information for mapping.

 Difference from 1.x:
-1. Even though Spring's default java type to sql type information covers most cases, for  BLOB/CLOB and other database specific column types, the sql type information will need to be provided using @Column(sqlType = "somesqltype").
+1.BLOB/CLOB and other database specific column types, the sql type information will need to be provided using @Column(sqlType = "somesqltype").
 2. Since 2.x does not use the database table column meta data, it cannot provide  detailed messages on what went wrong with a mapping.
 Mapping issues will surface through sql errors thrown, which is similar to what happens when using JdbcTemplate/JdbcClient directly.

 Generally the upgrade should be straight forward since API remains the same.